 Meanwhile, regarding the problem of expensive plane tickets, Vanda hopes that the government, in this case, airlines and related departments, will be able to provide various kinds of conveniences in the form of reducing aircraft ticket rates, thus attracting public interest in visiting tourism objects in North Sulawesi.

-The English, Chinese, Japanese, Arabic, French, and Spanish versions are automatically generated by the system.
+The English, Chinese, Japanese, Arabic, and French versions are automatically generated by the AI.
 So there may still be inaccuracies in translating, please always see Indonesian as our main language. (system supported by DigitalSiber.id)